.458 Lott: .450 Ackley Magnum

 The .450 Ackley Magnum was designed in 1960 by Parker Otto Ackley.
 The .450 Ackley Magnum can be considered an improved cartridge in comparison with the .458 Lott.
 The cartridge has minimum body taper ending with a small shoulder.
 Case capacity and performance is slightly greater than that of the .458 Lott resulting in less 50 ft/s in velocity at equal pressures.
 Chamber will accept the Lott and Watts cartridges.
 The .458 Winchester Magnum can be fired in the chamber in an emergency.
 The .450 Barnes supreme cannot be fired in the chamber of the .450 Ackley as there are minute dimensional differences which may prevent the cartridge from chambering.
 A-Square currently loads this cartridge with a 465 gr bullet at 2400 ft/s.

 .450 Watts Magnum

 The .450 Watts Magnum was designed by Watts and Anderson of Washington State.
 The .450 Watts Magnum is similar to the .458 Lott with the exception of case length which is 2.850 in.
 While the case capacity is slightly more than that of the Lott cartridge, the maximum overall cartridge length is the same.
 As this is the case, once the bullet is seated case powder capacity is almost identical.
 A .450 Watts Magnum chamber will accept the .458 Lott cartridge without issue.
 The .458 Winchester Magnum can be fired in the chamber if required.
 The .450 Watts can be fired in the chambers of the .450 Ackley Magnum, .450 Barnes Supreme and the .450 Mashburn Magnum chambers.
-Firing the case in an improved chambers similar to that of the Ackley or the Barnes cartridges will result in a slight reduction in performance.
+Firing the case in improved chambers similar to that of the Ackley or the Barnes cartridges will result in a slight reduction in performance.